-Cold water temperatures it not usually an issue.
+Cold water temperatures are not usually an issue.
 If it is liquid, not ice, I go fishing.

 Trout like cold water, but they have their limits.
-Generally trout become harder to catch as the water temperature drops below 44f (6c), but even under the ice during the winter.
-Temperatures rarely drop below 40f (4c).
-At these temperatures trout are a bit sluggish, but can be caught.
+Generally, trout become harder to catch as the water temperature drops below 44f (6c).
+But even under the ice during the winter temperatures rarely drop below 40f (4c).
+At these temperatures, trout are sluggish but can be caught.

 It does get to a point, that a river or stream is simply too frozen.
 Not only does casting become difficult, I never feel safe walking across a frozen stream because it is hard to tell where the weak spots are.